Edgwardo/terracotta-poc/README.md

 # terracotta-poc

-Subsidized housing landlords pay $300+/month for legacy tenant ledger platforms and still spend hours on clerical work — keying in money orders, logging receipts, matching HAP deposits.
-This is one slice of Terracotta, a system I'm building to replace that work.
-Claude Opus 4.7 reads the money order, the system finds the tenant, Claude reasons about the match, and a human confirms exceptions.
-Every correction makes the next scan smarter.
+Subsidized-housing landlords still spend many hours every month doing clerical work that legacy software does not solve well: keying in money orders, matching HAP deposits, and correcting tenant-name mismatches by hand.
+Terracotta is an agentic rent-operations system built for my family’s 134-unit Section 8 portfolio.
+Claude Opus 4.7 reads the document, the system finds the tenant, Claude reasons about the match, and a human reviews uncertainty.
+Every correction writes an alias, so the next scan gets smarter.

 **[Live demo →](https://terracotta-poc.vercel.app)**